• Cookies Policy

 Data Protection

-Attention is drawn to the requirements of the Data Protection Act, 1988, in regard to the collection, processing, keeping, use and disclosure of personal data.
+Attention is drawn to the requirements of the Data Protection Acts 1988 and 2003 and the ePrivacy Directive (S.I.
+No. 336/2011) in regard to the collection, processing, keeping, use and disclosure of personal data.

 Attention is drawn to the Gaming and Lotteries Act, 1956.
 (Promoters should note that a prize promotion which involves purchase requires a test of skill; otherwise it may contravene the Gaming and Lotteries Act, 1956.)